 - 3. Damages

-Therefore, it is just as legal for an employer to fire workers because of their annoying voice than it is to fire them for being perpetually tardy.
+Therefore, it is just as legal for an employer to fire workers because of their annoying voice as it is to fire them for being perpetually tardy.
 And employees have no legal grounds to sue former employers for firing them for frivolous, unfair reasons.

 But as discussed in the following section, there are three situations where employers are not free to fire their employees.